Biography Personal Facts Ebee's Favorites

 Currently, Elizabeth is preparing for the upcoming 2013 season.
 She trains 40 hours per week at Parkette's National Training Center Gymnastics in Allentown, PA.
 She is training under coaches Donna and Bill Strauss, Robin Netwall, John Holman and Joe Stallone.
 She dreams of traveling the world as an elite gymnast and representing the United States at international competitions.

 Elizabeth Nicole Price was born on May 28, 1996 in Planfield, New Jersey to Diane and David Price.
-Elizabeth has two younger brothers, Ethan (14) and Elijah (12).
-Currently, Elizabeth is a junior at Bridgeway Academy, a homeschool program.
+Elizabeth has two younger brothers, Ethan and Elijah.
+Currently, Elizabeth is a senior at Bridgeway Academy, a homeschool program.
 During her spare time, she likes to go to the movies and hanging out with her friends.